keithalewis/math/logic.md

 ...

+It may come as a surprise that there are a number of different logical systems for mathematics that are logically contradictory.
+The most famous examples are in non-Euclidean geometry where it is possible to have no, or infinitely many, "parallel" lines through a point not on a line.

-It may come as a surprise that there are a number of different logical systems for mathematics, however they all have in common that they use _propositions_, statements that are either true or false, and _rules of inference_, ways of combining true propositions into other true propositions.
+However one thing logical systems all have in common that they use _propositions_; statements that are either _true_ or _false_, and _rules of inference_; ways of combining true propositions into other true propositions.

 Mathematicians prove _theorems_.
 Typically they have the form 'if